-- Sports Premium – To further increase the number of pupils participating in school clubs, intra-school and inter-school competitions.
-Work towards attaining the PE/Active Mark.
+- Sports Premium – To further increase the number of pupils participating in school clubs, Intra-School and Inter School competitions.
+Work towards attaining the School Games Gold Award

-- To ensure that pupils develop a good understanding of how to keep themselves healthy.
-They will have a good understanding of healthy relationships and can confidently explain how to stay safe online and the dangers of inappropriate use of mobile technology and social networking sites.
+- Pupils develop a good understanding of how to keep themselves healthy.
+They have a good understanding of healthy relationships and can confidently explain how to stay safe online and the dangers of inappropriate use of mobile technology and social networking sites.

 Key Area 5: Early Years